ccpnmr/analysis/doc/static/README.txt

 2. Code Structure
 -----------------

-In the top ccpnv3 directory, there are five directories:

-- c - contains the c code used by contouring and peak picking routines and the files required to compile it.
+The release directory contains

+- bin - with the scripts to run CcpNMr-Assign and other components of CcpNmr.

 - ccpnmodel - contains code and data for code generation and the automatic reading of files from previous versions.
 Anyone not working for CCPN is unlikely to ever need to look inside.

+- ccpnv3 - with the application code

+- scripts - with scripts used in (re)installation.

+In the ccpnv3 directory, there are five directories:

+- c - contains the c code used by contouring and peak picking routines and the files required to compile it.

 - data - data/ccp contains data required for CCPNMR, and data/testProjects contains
 projects and spectra for testing the program, and two tutorials complete with